 If you want to share commercial information with a future business partner or another company, a non-disclosure agreement (NDA) can help ensure that this information remains confidential.
-This relates to ventures in which parties must access sensitive information before making an informed decision, including:
+An NDA is used as an initial agreement for parties to enter into before commencing discussions in which those parties will share and access sensitive information before deciding to enter into any further arrangements.
+This may include a new business idea you want to discuss or an investment opportunity you want to review.
+This article looks at the six most important things to consider when reviewing or drafting an NDA.

 1. Is the NDA Mutual or One Way?